 Is the aluminum in natural crystal deodorants dangerous?
 That is a question that remains unanswered.
 How much aluminum is absorbed from delicate underarm tissue?
 No one has a good answer.
-That in itself is astonishing since tens of millions of people use products with aluminum every day.
-They will do this for decades.
+That in itself is astonishing, since tens of millions of people use products with aluminum every day.
+They do this for decades.
 If aluminum is absorbed, does it pose any health risk?

 Aluminum and the Breast:

 An article in the Journal of the National Cancer Institute (Oct 16, 2002) concluded that there was no connection between use of antiperspirants and the risk of breast cancer.